IrfanAnsarii/Django-Blog-site/README.md

 # Django-Blog-site
-Build Blog website using Django
+Build Blog your own website using Django